SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 2011.
 HUMAN RIGHTS COMMISSION'S RESOLUTION

-On August 26, 2011 the final Human Rights Valech Commission's report made public and posted on-line.
+On August 26, 2011 the final Human Rights Valech Commission's report made public.
 Case of Boris Weisfeiler disappearance in Chile is not accepted as a Human Rights violation .
-Therefore, Boris was deprived by the Chilean State not only of his life but also of being recognized as its victim.

-My brother is a victim of the political repression of the Pinochet regime, even if the Commission did not formally accept his case as a human rights atrocity.
+As it appears, for some unexplained reason, members of La Comisión did not evaluate any of the newly presented information, such as the US declassified documentation.
 Declassified U.S. documents leave no doubt that Boris Weisfeiler is the one U.S. citizen among 1100+ Chileans disappeared at the hands of agents of state repression.

 2010.
 CASE SUBMITTED TO HUMAN RIGHTS COMMISSION